Watch Your Attitude: Research Shows That “Feeling Old” Can Easily Become a Self-Fulfilling Prophecy

 On the other hand, pessimistic people are more likely to be—as Maddux puts it— “hyper-vigilant” to any physical discomfort, so they may report higher symptoms when asked in a subjective survey like this one.

 Does this mean that your bad attitude may be causing you stress and symptoms?
 Maddux says not necessarily.
 It’s more of a cycle of tendencies.
-“It’s like a circle,” he says, “so there’s no starting point” – what we might call a negativity spiral.
+“It’s like a circle,” he says, “so there’s no starting point.”
 But if that sounds bad, it isn’t.
 “It means there’s more places to intervene,” Maddux says.

 We all know that telling others simply to “Be more optimistic” is poor advice.
-But Maddux is quick to point out that research shows that people do have the ability to change their outlook over time and learn to catastrophize less.
+But Maddux is quick to point out that research shows that people can change their outlook and learn to catastrophize less.
 “Bodily pain is not solely a physical experience.
 And it’s important,” he says, “to be aware that our mental states affect our pain perceptions and responses.
 The pain you feel is a signal from your brain.”

 In the end, there are many ways to change your outlook.
 Maddux recommends physical exercise, since physical activity has a proven effect on mental health.
 We would add that staying socially active is vital, since isolation and pessimism can go hand in hand.
 But regardless, seeking out ways to up your positivity isn’t just a good idea.
 It can save you a lot of headaches, both metaphorical and, if this study is any indication, literal.